-We own and operate under Himax Display a fab with 3,040 square meters of floor space in a building leased from Chimei Innolux.
-We have also established under Himax Taiwan an in-house wafer level optics facility for the key process of our products, with 1,171 square meters of floor space in a building leased from Chimei Innolux, which commenced small-scale shipments in December 2009.
-We recently plan to rebuild certain facilities for LCOS and wafer level optics products located at our headquarters in Tainan, Taiwan, with expected total expenditure of approximately \$28 million.
+We have established under Himax Taiwan an in-house wafer level optics facility for the key process of our products, with 1,171 square meters of floor space in a building leased from Chimei Innolux, which commenced small-scale shipments in December 2009.
+We have also rebuilt certain facilities for LCOS and wafer level optics products located at our headquarters in Tainan, Taiwan.
 In addition, Himax Taiwan owns and operates a fab with 1,431 square meters of floor space in a building leased from Chimei Innolux in Tainan, where it established an in-house color filter facility.
 The color filter line is a critical and unique process for our proprietary single-panel color LCOS microdisplays.
 An in-house color filter facility enhances the competitiveness of our LCOS products and creates value for our customers.